16 November 2024

 Maria Jacobini

-At Il Cinema Ritrovato film festival in Bologna, there is a special presentation of the Italian silent film Addio giovinezza/Good-bye youth (Augusto Genina, 1918).
-A copy of this film was found in Japan.
-Star of Addio giovinezza is Maria Jacobini (1892-1944).
-According to the late film historian Vittorio Martinelli, she was an island of serenity among the Italian divas.
+According to the late film historian Vittorio Martinelli, Maria Jacobini (1892-1944) was an island of serenity among the Italian divas.
 Jacobini was the personification of goodness, of simple love.
 Her weapon was her sweet and gracious smile.
 However, in some Italian, and later also in German films, she could as well play the vivacious lady, the femme fatale, the comedienne, the hysterical victim, or the suffering mother or wife.

 Maria Jacobini